DeLoWaN/qualyswas-notification-to-slack/README.md

 # qualyswas-notification-to-slack

 ## Abstract
 Fetch a qualys WAS notification email, parses it and send a notification to Slack.
-Send a notification if vulnerabilities above a certain threshold are discovered.
-Also notify if the scan is not successful.
+Send a red notification if vulnerabilities above a certain threshold are discovered, green otherwise.
+Also red notification if the scan is not successful.

 The email should be send to this script by piping (stdin).
 This can easily be done with your MTP server (exim, postfix...) by adding a special address to your mailserver.
 Edit the file `/etc/aliases` and add this line :
 ```